-The city follows similar pavement management guidelines as other transportation departments.
-Doing so by evaluating pavement conditions based on type, pavement quantity, and severity of distresses.
-Pavement distress types vary and are summarized in Table 6.
-When reviewing pavement conditions, the distress type is used to calculate a Pavement Condition Index (PCI).
-The PCI is a rating score ranging from 1 to 100 (failure to excellent).
-PCI values are further grouped into condition categories relating to the level of effort needed, cost benefit analysis and treatment type, to restore the pavement to a like new condition.
-This information is then used to forecast funding needs and determine maintenance projects with the greatest impact to the network's overall targeted level of service.
+Roadways are evaluated for type, amount, and severity of distresses.
+Distress types are summarized in Table 3.
+This information is used to calculate a Pavement Condition Index (PCI).
+The PCI is a rating score ranging from 1 to 100 (completely failed to new).
+An optimum Network PCI target value is 85.
+PCI values are further grouped into condition categories relating to the level of effort needed to restore the pavement to a like new condition.
+This information can then be used to determine the amount of funding needed to maintain the pavement to a targeted level of service.